CIS565-Fall-2015/Project3-CUDA-Path-Tracer/README.md

 ## Interactive Controls

+* Esc to save an image and exit.
+* Space to save an image.
+Watch the console for the output filename.
+* W/A/S/D and R/F move the camera.
+Arrow keys rotate.
+* B activates and deactives motion blur for a scene.
+Only works if at least one object in the scene is blur enabled.
+* 0, activates and deactivates depth of field.
+1 decreases focal distance, 2 increases.
+3 decreases aperture radius, 3 increases.

 ## Scene File Format

 This project uses a custom scene description format.
 Scene files are flat text